arnegue/NMEA-Seatalk-Multiplexer/README.md

 ### Linux

-If you're on a linux system, the watchdog in ``/dev/watchdog`` will be used.
+If you're on a Linux system, the watchdog in ``/dev/watchdog`` will be used.
 If you loaded the correct kernel module, a hardware watchdog will be used.

 Note: This requires sudo-privilege.
 (It's also possible to use the Software-Watchdog, but why though?)